aliahmedaspose/Aspose.EPS-for-.NET/README.md

 ## Aspose.EPS for .NET

-[Aspose.EPS for .NET](http://https://products.aspose.com/eps/net) Aspose.EPS for .NET offers converters to convert PS/EPS into PDF Documents.Aspose.EPS is a library that allows converting of PostScript (.ps) and Encapsulated PostScript (.eps) files to PDF documents and vice versa.
+[Aspose.EPS for .NET](http://https://products.aspose.com/eps/net) Aspose.EPS for .NET offers converters to convert PS/EPS into PDF Documents.
+Aspose.EPS is a library that allows converting of PostScript (.ps) and Encapsulated PostScript (.eps) files to PDF documents and vice versa.
 This API also offers the features to generate Images from EPS/PS files.

 This repository contains [Examples](Examples) projects for [Aspose.EPS for .NET](http://https://products.aspose.com/eps/net) to help you learn and write your own applications.